1stsetup/node-red-contrib-cul-max/README.md

 **Thermostat and Radiator Thermostat**
 ----

+**Let the controller collect data for at least a day so it has seen most of your devices.
+You can speed this up by changing the desiredTemperature or mode on your physical devices so they send this change to the cul**

 **Configuation**

 You will need to give your controller a name.
 This will be used in some lists and in the admin.